MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Endpoint DLP.md

 1. Log on to your Client 1 VM (LON-CL1) as the lon-cl1\admin account.

-1. In Microsoft Edge, navigate to https://compliance.microsoft.com.

-3. When the Sign in window is displayed, sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. In Microsoft Edge, navigate to the Microsoft Purview portal at https://compliance.microsoft.com and when the Sign in window is displayed, sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password should be provided by your lab hosting provider.
 Hint: The password is probably the same as the MOD Administrator used earlier.

-1. In the **Microsoft Purview** portal on the left navigation pane, select **Policies** and under **Data** select **Data loss prevention**.
+1. In the **Microsoft Purview** portal on the left navigation pane, select **Data loss prevention** and from the top pane select **Policies**.

-1. In the **Data loss prevention** window select the **Policies** tab, and then select **+Create policy** to start the wizard for creating a new data loss prevention policy.
+1. Select **+ Create policy** to start the wizard for creating a new data loss prevention policy.

-1. On the **Start with a template or create a custom policy** page, you want to select **Custom** in the left pane and **Custom policy** in the middle pane; however, by default, both these options should already be selected (if not, then select them now), select **Next**.
+1. On the **Start with a template or create a custom policy** page, select **Custom**, **Custom policy** and select **Next**.

 1. In the **Name your DLP policy** page, type *Credit Card Endpoint DLP Policy* in the **Name** field and *Protect credit card numbers from being shared on endpoints.* in the **Description** field.
 Select **Next**.

+[//]: <> (A Credit Card DLP Policy for Endpoint is already existing - how te replace this policy?
+Could be using the custom sensitive information type... tbd!)

 1. On the **Choose locations to apply the policy** page, select only the **Devices** option and then select **Next**.